darrenkopp/darrenkopp.github.com/_posts/2014-03-13-The-most-amazing-keyboard-command-for-Sql-Server-Management-Studio.md

 on his screen.
 It looked like he executed the query, but the results did not match what the query was doing at all.
 On the contrary, it was a large amount of meta-data about a table.

 How is this possible?
-All you need to do is an object in the query editor and press
+All you need to do is highlight an object in the query editor and press
 <kbd>Alt</kbd> + <kbd>F1</kbd>, then you will see a lot of useful meta-data in the query results
 window.
 No need to go traverse the tree in object explorer anymore!